PSyton/legoev3cpp/README.md

 This project is dependent on the ev3 sources with the minor header changes made in the dsjove fork (pull request has been made).

+The "Jove's Landing" sample app demonstrates usage.
+"AppDelegate.mm" shows how to create the link to the EV3.
+"RailSwitch.mm" shows how to send a command to EV3.